Decoherence of Majorana zero modes mediated by gapless fermions: Comparison to numerics

 We have chosen the critical Kitaev chain as the model to be used in the numerical simulations in virtue of its simplicity: it has a single parameter, it is straightforward to implement numerically, and it is analytically solvable.

 The critical Kitaev chain has a gapless spectrum, with excitation energies $\zeta(k) = 2h \abs{\sin(k/2)}$.
 The couplings $\Lambda_{ij}$ and $J_{ij}$ can be computed analytically from a diagonalization of the critical Kitaev chain, as done in App.~\ref{app:toymodels}.
-Letting $d_{ij}=\abs{n_i-n_j}$ be the distance between two Majorana zero modes along the chain (in units of the lattice spacing), the results are
+Letting $d_{ij}$ be the distance (in units of the lattice spacing) between the two sites of the chain to which $a_i$ and $a_j$ are coupled to, the results are

 and

 Note that the couplings are independent of the magnitude of the distance $d_{ij}$, similar to the case of a one-dimensional electron gas in Sec.~\ref{sec:spectrum}, and only depend on its parity.
 This curious alternation is due to the fact that it takes two sites of the critical Kitaev chain to define a fermionic mode.
 For our purposes it is a very convenient artifact since, by choosing the sites at which Majorana zero modes couple to the chain, it allows us to perform simulations which isolate the roles of $J_{ij}$ and $\Lambda_{ij}$ in the system dynamics.